Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansCemeteries & Burial SitesSettlements & Settlers.
 A significant historical year for this entry is 1891.

 Location.
 26° 42.009′ N, 80° 3.231′ W. Marker is in West Palm Beach, Florida, in Palm Beach County.
-Marker is on South Dixie Highway (U.S. 1) north of Cranesnest Way, on the right when traveling north.
+It is on South Dixie Highway (U.S. 1) north of Cranesnest Way, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1450 S Dixie Hwy, West Palm Beach FL 33401, United States of America.
 Touch for directions.

 Pioneer Memorial Park Marker image.
 Click for full size.

-Photographed By Jay Kravetz, August 30, 2020
+Photographed by Jay Kravetz, August 30, 2020

 2. Pioneer Memorial Park Marker